speedment/speedment-doc/pages/enterprise_spring.md

    {"property":"length","operator":"ge","value":30}]'
 ```

 This will return all films with a length between 30 and 60 minutes.
-By default, all the operators in the filter list are assumed to be separated with AND-operators.
+By default, all the operators in the filter array are assumed to be separated with AND-operators.
 Thus, all the conditions must apply for a row to pass the filter.
 It is also possible to use an explicit OR-statement as shown hereunder:

 ```
 curl -G localhost:8080/sakila/film --data-urlencode \